FAQ: Fraud Monitoring with TC40 and SAFE

 Visa and Mastercard are the two largest credit card networks, and as such, they have a vested interest in monitoring and preventing credit card fraud.
 Among the tools they use to assist in this process are TC40 (for Visa) and SAFE (for Mastercard).

-Despite how they may sound, these aren’t droids from the latest Star Wars movie.
-They’re part of Visa and Mastercard’s credit card fraud monitoring programs, and while many merchants haven’t had to deal with TC40 and SAFE data firsthand, they're often generating a lot of it without even knowing it.
+These systems are part of Visa and Mastercard’s credit card fraud monitoring programs, and while many merchants haven’t had to deal with TC40 and SAFE data firsthand, they're often generating a lot of it without even knowing it.

 What is TC40 data?